Felix the Cat filmography: Feature-length films

+Felix the Cat Saves Christmas (2004)

+A direct-to-video release.
 In Felix the Cat Saves Christmas, Felix along with his magic bag of tricks must stop the Professor and Rock Bottom from ruining Christmas.
 The Professor plans to use his diabolical snow-making machine to create the biggest blizzard the world has ever seen.
 If his scheme works, Christmas will be canceled for sure.
 Felix heroically sets off for the North Pole to help Santa, but Felix will need every trick in his magic bag.
+This is to date, the final Felix the Cat production.